leequn/leequn.github.io/_posts/2020-06-19-SingleCell.md

 1. a file with the cell IDs, representing all cells quantified
 2. a file with the gene IDs, representing all genes quantified
 3. a matrix of counts per gene for every cell

-For example: data/ctrl_raw_feature_bc_matrix folder:
+**DONOT UNZIP THESE FILES WHEN YOU DO scRNA-seq PROCESSING, YOU CAN UNZIP THESE FILES TO SEE INFORMATION OF THESE FILES** For example: data/ctrl_raw_feature_bc_matrix folder:
 - `barcodes.tsv:` This is a text file which contains all cellular barcodes present for that sample.
 Barcodes are listed in the order of data presented in the matrix file (i.e. these are the column names).